The funeral for King Abdullah will be held Friday

-King Abdullah became king of the oil-rich nation, a key U.S. ally in the Middle East, in August 2005.
-But he had been running Saudi Arabia since 1996, after his half-brother King Fahd's stroke.
+Abdullah became king of the oil-rich nation, a key U.S. ally in the Middle East, in August 2005.
+But he had been running Saudi Arabia since 1996, after half-brother King Fahd’s stroke.

-In the context of the kingdom's conservative circles, Abdullah was seen as reformer and often came up against the more hard-line clerics.
+In the context of the kingdom’s conservative circles, Abdullah was seen as a reformer and often came up against more hardline clerics.

-"He was really quite (an) extraordinary figure.
-He was probably the most progressive and liberal minded king of Saudi Arabia since King Faisal, which is a long time ago, in the early 1970s," CNN's Fareed Zakaria said about Abdullah, who he described as "much loved."
+“He was really quite (an) extraordinary figure.
+He was probably the most progressive and liberal-minded king of Saudi Arabia since King Faisal, which is a long time ago, in the early 1970s,” CNN’s Fareed Zakaria said about Abdullah, whom he described as “much loved.”

 Under Abdullah’s leadership, the country slowly squashed al Qaeda, capturing or killing its leaders in the kingdom, forcing the remnants underground and sidelining radical preachers.

 It also took a more prominent role in international affairs.

 Last year, it became the lead Arab nation in a U.S.-led coalition to eradicate the ultraradical ISIS group in Iraq and Syria.

 Analysts are predicting a smooth political transition despite the many challenges facing Saudi Arabia, including Iran, the rise of ISIS, the crisis in Yemen and the drop in oil prices.

 Saudi Arabia has 16% of the world’s known oil reserves, according to the U.S. Energy Information Administration.
 The country is widely seen as the leader of OPEC and has a large influence on energy prices and political stability in the Middle East.